PAN Card – What is PAN?, Eligibility, Types, Download Pan, Uses

 Step 3: The PAN card will be delivered to the address mentioned in the application within 15 working days.

 Online PAN Application:

 Step 1: Visit the NSDl or UTIITSL website for PAN application online – https://www.onlineservices.nsdl.com/paam/endUserRegisterContact.html

 Step 3: Individuals need to fill in PAN form 49A.

 Step 4: The applicant needs to deposit a processing fee.

-Step 5: The final page will be generated after the payment, and this will consist of a 15-digit acknowledgement number.
+Step 5: The final page will be generated after the payment, and this will consist of a 15-digit acknowledgment number.

-Step 6: The acknowledgement form shall be sent to NSDL online along with all relevant documents.
+Step 6: The acknowledgment form shall be sent to NSDL online along with all relevant documents.

 Step 7: Upon verification of the application and documents, the physical card would be dispatched within 15 working days.